Stephens-Library/Designing-Data-Intensive-Applications/part I/chapter_1/Maintainable Applications.md

 - Providing good support for automation and integration with standard tools
 - Avoiding dependency on individual machines
 - Providing good documentation and an easy-to-understand operational model
-- Providing good default behaviour, but also giving the adminstrators the freedom to override defaults when needed
+- Providing good default behaviour, but also giving the administrators the freedom to override defaults when needed
-- Self-healing where appropriate, but also giving adminstrators manual control over the system state when needed
+- Self-healing where appropriate, but also giving administrators manual control over the system state when needed
 - Exhibiting predictable behaviour, minimizing surprises

 ## Simplicity: Managing Complexity